OSInside/kiwi/doc/source/working_with_kiwi.rst

 #. **Execute the User-defined Script** :file:`images.sh`

    At the beginning of the image creation process the script named :file:`images.sh` is executed (if present).
-It is run in the top level directory of the unpacked root tree.
-The script is usually used to remove files that are no needed in the final image.
-For example, if an appliance is being built for a specific hardware, unnecessary kernel drivers can be removed using this script.

-   See :ref:`image-customization-images-sh` for further details.
+For more details about custom scripts see :ref:`working-with-kiwi-user-defined-scripts`

 #. **Create the Requested Image Type**